initc3/nix-sgx-sdk/README.md

 bash-4.4# source result/sgxsdk/environment
 ```

-Let's build a signed enclave, for the `SampleEnclave` example:
+Let's build and a sign an enclave, for the `SampleEnclave` example:

 ```shell
 bash-4.4# cd result/sgxsdk/SampleCode/SampleEnclave